Alan Schwartz AM

 Caroline is Co-Chair of Philanthropy Australia's Corporate Foundations Network and a member of the Audit & Risk Management Committee.
-Other current boards include WAGEC (Women and Girls Emergency Centre, Redfern), Lenity Australia, and the marketing committee for WIPAN (Women in Prison Advocacy Network).
-She is past president of the Sancta Sophia Alumni Committee, Sydney University and in the Advisory Group for Life Circle.
-Past roles include the 90 Homes for 90 Lives Collective Impact Group Committee, Marist Missions Overseas Fund Advisory Board, Nura Gili Indigenous Education Centre at UNSW Steering Committee and many working groups as part of her UBS Foundation role.
-Caroline has a BA from Sydney University, is admitted as a Solicitor in NSW and ACT and completed the AICD Company Directors Course.
-Caroline has a dual employee engagement role as UBS Australia's Head of Diversity and Inclusion.
+Other current board commitments include WAGEC (Women and Girls Emergency Centre, Redfern), and as Deputy Chair of Lenity Australia, a PAF focused on supporting vulnerable families in Australia and Asia Pacific.
+She is past president of the Sancta Sophia Alumni Committee, Sydney University and has partnered with many community organisations across her career.
+Caroline holds a BA from Sydney University, is admitted as a Solicitor in NSW and the ACT and completed the AICD Company Directors Course in 2015.

 Genevieve is an international consultant in philanthropy and grant making.
 She has been actively involved with philanthropy over more than three decades, pioneering approaches to contemporary giving programs and promoting thought leadership around generosity in Australia and New Zealand.
 Her focus has been to monitor emerging trends, drawn on current policy and research, and exchange with global peer networks to understand best practice in philanthropic giving in the 21st century.